-US Foreign Service & diplomats; Good Neighbor Policy; recall of ambassador from Germany
+US Foreign Service and diplomats; Good Neighbor Policy; recall of ambassador from Germany

 March of Time, Vol. 5, No. 4 (continuation of "The Foreign Service")